Fruits of Our Labor

 I can envision the great harvest of delicious vegetables throughout summer, eating warm, juicy tomatoes right in the field, popping baby carrots and little radishes.
 The corn grows tall and sways in the breeze, its dry tassels signaling ripeness, golden kernels bursting with goodness.
 The sun is hot on our backs, and the sweet exhaustion at the end of a good gardening day is wonderful.
 We both work full-time so our weekends are full!

 Compost is made and processed in two bins, Working and Done, kept at the ready throughout the growing season in two wooden bins, with slats for good air circulation.
-Mmmm Tea is prepared from livestock contributions for fertilizing the plants .
+Black Gold Tea is prepared from livestock contributions for fertilizing the plants.
 Poured directly on vegetables' roots, plants benefit immensely, growing strong and producing abundantly.
 Compost, the 'gold' soil, is our prize and main nourishment for our plants, shrubs and vegetables.

 Summer of 1999

 This indeed was the greatest harvest yet!
+We started with only premium seeds, one type we used was Burpee's!
 Tim started flats of tomato seedlings in the cottage, facing the eastern sun.
 He was diligent in his organization not only of the seed packets but the labeling and upkeep of these tender plants.
 That resulted in a great quantity of baby tomato plants ready to be transplanted in spring.
 We had enough to sell to a local nursery (we got our nursery stock license!) and more than enough left over to plant in our garden.

-Before the great day arrived, he amended the already great garden soil with huge amounts of compost and chicken manure, rotatilling everything in well.
+Before the great day arrived in 1999, he amended the already great garden soil with huge amounts of compost and chicken manure, using his rototiller to mix everything in well.
 Then he went about the exacting work of creating the rows, and beds, developing the hills which would hold cucumber plants, squash and melon plants and setting up the 'poles' for the climbing vegetables.

-Then we planted the cucumbers, melons, peppers (again, lots of varieties!), squash, artichokes, bell peppers, corn, and eggplants.
+Then we planted cucumbers, melons, peppers (again, lots of varieties!), squash, artichokes, bell peppers, corn, and eggplants.
+Our friend Alicia Scofield and her young children came over and helped to plant some... boy, were they hard workers, and we all had fun besides!
 Everything grew abundantly and we harvested tons of vegetables!
 We dried some, froze some, canned some, and gave lots away!
-This past season, 1999, was a bumper crop harvest season.
-Visit the Harvest site for more pictures and growing tips!
+This past 1999 season was a bumper crop harvest season, and our last.